MicrosoftDocs/bot-docs/includes/snippet-message-logging-intro.md

 > as doing so could potentially capture private information that bots and users do not wish to share
 > with outside parties.
 > If your bot saves conversation details,
-> it should inform the user of that and describe what will be done with the data.
+> it should communicate that to the user and describe what will be done with the data.